 - provide, operate, maintain, and improve the Services;

-- authenticate users and secure accounts;
+- create, manage, authenticate, and secure accounts;

 - monitor performance, analyze usage, troubleshoot issues, and develop new features;

-- enforce our Terms and other agreements;
+- enforce our Terms of Service and other agreements;

 - comply with legal obligations; and